freenode/web-7.0/content/kb/using/nickcerts.md

 To allow NickServ to identify you based on this certificate, you need to add the fingerprint to your account.
 If you are not identified with NickServ, then do so now.
 See `/msg nickserv help identify` if needed.

-Afterwards you can add the fingerprint with the `CERT ADD` command:
+Afterwards you can add the fingerprint with the `CERT ADD` command.
+If you are connected using the certificate and the correct fingerprint shows in `whois`, you can just issue

+    /msg NickServ CERT ADD

+Otherwise you have to specify the fingerprint as parameter

     /msg NickServ CERT ADD f3a1aad46ca88e180c25c9c7021a4b3a